What does a Seafood Clerk do?

 Qualifications

-- High school diploma or equivalent required; additional education in food service or culinary arts is a plus.
+- High school diploma or equivalent; additional education in food service or hospitality is a plus.

-- Previous experience in a retail or seafood-specific environment is highly desirable.
+- Previous experience in a retail or seafood environment is preferred.

-- Knowledge of seafood products, including types, preparation methods, and storage requirements.
+- Knowledge of seafood products, including types, handling, and storage requirements.

-- Excellent customer service skills with the ability to interact with customers in a friendly and professional manner.
+- Strong customer service skills and the ability to work well in a team environment.

 Is becoming a Seafood Clerk a good career path?